followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/07 ASP.NET MVC and Web API Controllers.md

         End Function)
     )

 The code below details the `GridDataController`.
-CRUD operations are performed on the "Orders" collection from the [Northwind](https://northwinddatabase.codeplex.com/) database.
-Note the use of [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data), a library that facilitates the process of writing a controller for DevExtreme ASP.NET MVC Controls.
+CRUD operations are performed on the [Northwind](https://northwinddatabase.codeplex.com/) database's "Orders" collection.
+Note the use of [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data), a library that facilitates writing a controller for DevExtreme ASP.NET MVC Controls.

 ---